 The main concern with maternal HSV infection during pregnancy is the risk of neonatal infection, as this can lead to severe neurological impairment and to death.

 It is most likely to occur if the mother develops HSV for the first time during the final trimester.
 If this is the case, the baby is likely to be delivered before the development of protective maternal antibodies.
-HSV-2 neonatal infection has a worse prognosis than HSV-1.
-However, either type can lead to disseminated infection which may be fatal.
+HSV-2 neonatal infection (which is associated with CNS or disseminated disease) has a worse prognosis than HSV-1 (which is most common in skin-eye-mouth disease).
+Prognosis has improved significantly with current management strategies but it still has a mortality of around 48% for neonates with disseminated disease.

 - These appear in the neonate two days to six weeks after delivery.